 It’s easier to write and color before trimming the coupons.
 Once your child is finished, help them cut along the dotted lines with scissors or a paper trimmer.
 I love this paper trimmer and find it much safer, and more accurate, than the guillotine-style.
-I’ve been using mine for almost 4 years now with just a couple of replacement blades along the way!

 To turn the coupons into a “book,” simply staple the coupons together!
 If you printed on cardstock, it may be easier just to keep them loose and place them in an envelope.